There’s a certain intrigue about “secret societies”.

 The Illuminati have been at the forefront of conspiracy theories and have been confused by many as the Freemasons.

 The Illuminati was founded in Germany in 1776 by a Bavarian thinker and professor Adam Weishaupt.

-Adam Weishaupt believed that with the advent of the industrial revolution and renaissance religion education was not sufficient and the increasingly complex life, societies, and states need a secular society with secular education to function.
+Adam Weishaupt believed that with the advent of the industrial revolution and renaissance religious education was not sufficient.
+The increasingly complex life, societies, and states need a secular society with secular education to function.

 So, with this goal of creating secular societies in Europe.

-Although the group was disbanded by government authorities in the wake of the French revolution, some believe that they are still present in the form of a shadowy organization which controls various governments.
+Although the group was disbanded by government authorities in the wake of the French revolution, some believe that they are still present in the form of a shadowy organization that controls various governments.

 The Skulls and Bones (The Brotherhood of Death)